 And I’m not saying I’m just going to stop here.
 Now that I’ve started to be more accepting and more positive about myself, my focus is not on people’s acceptance anymore but my own improvement.

 To combat all the bad lifestyle choices that I’ve been incorporating in my life for all these years, I’ve decided to adopt better ones.
-I’m not going to lie and tell you I don’t indulge anymore but for the most part, I’m doing so much better.
+I’m not going to lie and tell you I don’t indulge anymore but for the most part, I’m doing better.
 Consequently, this also makes me think that I’m doing a better job at being an adult because I’m taking care of myself more than I usually do.
 I’m eating more mindfully, hydrating more, cooking almost all of what I consume, filling myself with better and loving thoughts, and doing some yoga from time to time.

 I’m doing these not for the end goal of being size whatever, but because I want to thank my body for being able and for being strong enough for me.
 This is the other cheek of the saying, “You only live once”, which asks us to take good care of ourselves.
 We only have one body, and we have a responsibility over it.
 So we have to treat it well and treat it like it’s our temple.